 - rhabdomyosarcoma of the heart

 - rhabdomyosarcomas of the orbit

-Rhabdomyosarcomas are the most common soft tissue tumour in children and account for 5-8% of childhood cancers 6-7, and 19% of all paediatric soft tissue sarcomas 7.
+Rhabdomyosarcomas are the most common soft tissue tumor in children and account for 5-8% of childhood cancers 6-7, and 19% of all pediatric soft tissue sarcomas 7.

 In general, they are found in young patients, less than 45 years of age 6, with ~65% diagnosed in patients under 10 years old 7.